 - If your account runs out of space, you might even be unable to log in graphically.
 (But you should still be able to connect remotely via SSH, allowing you to delete some files.)

-- Precious space might be wasted by your browser's cache.
-Inside your browser's Preferences, try reducing the cache size.
+- Disk space is often used by your browser's cache.
+Inside your browser's Preferences, try reducing the cache size, or clearing the cache.